yym68686/uni-api/docs/channel-catalog.md

 sequence.
 Queries never select provider credentials, advance scheduling cursors, consume rate limits, alter cooldowns, or call upstream models.

+`endpoint=all` includes all endpoints, and `stream=all` combines streaming and non-streaming attempts.
+Either filter can be used independently.
+The catalog keeps one row per provider/model; aggregate rows use `endpoint="all"` and/or `stream=null`.
+Explicit endpoint filtering still applies configuration endpoint exclusions.
+Aggregate availability means the provider/model's general cooldown and credential state, not a claim that every endpoint is supported.

+Metrics merge raw minute buckets and latency histograms before calculating success rates and p50/p95, both for totals and timeseries; quantiles are never averaged. `filters` declares the applied scope and `available_endpoints` lists observed endpoint names for selector discovery.
+Omitting these query parameters preserves the existing API defaults (`/v1/responses`, `stream=true`).
+The console explicitly requests `endpoint=all&stream=all` by default.

+The generic request path now records the actual downstream streaming mode for started, failed, completed and hedged attempt metrics.
+Previous releases labeled all generic attempts as non-streaming.
+Historical process-memory metrics cannot be relabeled reliably; after deployment, new samples start with correct labels.

 Platform GET routes protected by this policy: `/v1/api-keys`, `/v1/model-channels`, `/v1/channel-metrics`, `/v1/channel-metrics/timeseries`,
 `/v1/observability/runtime`, `/v1/stats`, `/v1/token_usage`,